The 10 Best Diatonic Harmonicas

 video play icon

 This wiki has been updated 23 times since it was first published in June of 2018.
 The harmonica often calls to mind soulful blues or driving rock and roll, but it also has an important place in folk music around the globe.
 Also called the French harp or mouth organ, it's the best-selling instrument on the planet, since it can fit in your pocket, doesn't cost a ton, and is pretty easy to play.
 These diatonic models include some that are perfect for novices and pros.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Hohner Crossover